i-doit/checkmk-web-api-client-php/CONTRIBUTING.md

 This project has some dependencies for developers:

 *   See requirements mentioned in the [documentation](README.md)
-*   You need at least PHP 7.1 (7.2 is recommended), for example for running unit tests
+*   You need at least PHP 7.1 (7.2 is recommended), for example to run unit tests
 *   [Xdebug](https://xdebug.org/)
 *   [Composer](https://getcomposer.org/)
 *   [Git](https://git-scm.com/)